-Two Thousand Nineteen is just around corner, and with it comes the wishful hopes of millions as they commit to new resolutions for the New Year.
-According to Statista, the top two resolutions in 2018 by a landslide were:
+Two Thousand Twenty is here along with the wishful hopes of millions as they commit to new resolutions for the New Year.
+According to Statista, the top two resolutions for 2020 are:

-With an 80% chance of failure, it might make logical sense to forego the effort and simply say “Yes” as the dessert cart wheels past the dinner table.
+With an 80% chance of failure, it might make logical sense to forego the effort and simply say “Yes” as the dessert cart wheels pass the dinner table.

 It caused me to ponder, why do we even follow this tradition of making resolutions every year?
 As it turns out, the tradition of New Year’s resolution dates all the way back to the early Roman Empire.
 Julius Caesar, with all his ego, tasked his most intelligent astronomers and mathematicians to create a new calendar, which would be called (you guessed it) the “Julian Calendar.”
 To his credit, it is essentially the precursor to the modern calendar we use today.

 Caesar established January 1st as the beginning of the New Year, named after Janus, the mythical god of new beginnings.
 His figure is represented with two faces, one looking forward to the future, and one looking backward toward the past.
 As a result, the Romans would give gifts and make promises believing Janus would forgive them for their wrongdoings in the previous year, and bless them in the year ahead.

 To summarize, if you need to place blame for your New Year Resolution, you can point the finger at Julius Caesar.

 Interestingly, the stock market often operates like a New Year’s Resolution.
 As the New Year comes to pass, experts from all over the globe will predict the performance of the market for the year ahead.
 The big question on every market outlook is, “What can we expect in 2020?”